 a.
 A completed SLU Fellows Application Form.

 b.
 A proposal that follows the Fellowship Proposal Guidelines.
-Proposals will be evaluated upon the following criteria (see the Scholarships, Fellowships and Grants Committee
+Proposals will be evaluated upon the following criteria:

-- Quality of writing is concise, clear for a general audience with a comprehensive bibliography.
+· Quality of writing is concise, clear for a general audience with a comprehensive bibliography, if relevant.

-- An explanation, if relevant, of how this project relates to the faculty mentor’s research.
+· An explanation, if relevant, of how this project relates to the faculty mentor’s research/scholarship.

-- Itemized budget if project will entail research expenses.
+· Itemized budget if project will entail expenses.

 c.
 An unofficial academic transcript.

 d.
-Completed recommendation forms from the faculty mentor and a faculty member who can speak to the quality of the student’s work and the student’s ability to work independently.
+Completed recommendation forms from the faculty mentor and a recent faculty instructor who can provide an academic reference for the student.

 For further information or questions, please call the Academic Dean’s Office at x5993